 - Standard 1 and Standard 2

 - Algebra

 - Measurement

 - Financial Mathematics

-- · Statistical Analysis
+- Statistical Analysis

 - Networks

-The Year 11 course assumes that students have achieved the outcomes of Trigonometry and Algebra of the Stage 5.1 course in Year 10.
-Students who intend to study the Standard 2 course in the HSC should have followed the Stage 5.2 course in Year 10.
+The Year 11 course assumes that students have achieved most of the outcomes in the Stage 5.2 course in Years 9 and 10.
+Students who intend to study the Standard 2 course in the HSC should demonstrate a strong understanding of the Stage 5.2 in Year 10.